-The primary difference between the target compound and isopropalin, pendimethalin, and trifluralin is the presence of the alkyl groups on the amine.
-This is expected to influence the potential of these analogues to ionize, and because the log K{ow} differs significantly for those analogues with larger alkyl-groups, the fat solubility and toxicokinetics would be expected to be different as well.
-As indicated in the metabolism section below, the proximity of these alkyl groups with the ortho-nitro substituents sterically hinder the metabolic pathways used by these chemicals.
+One key structural distinction between the target compound and isopropalin, pendimethalin, and trifluralin is the presence of the alkyl groups attached to the amine group.
+This is expected to influence the potential of these analogues to ionize, and because the log K{ow} differs significantly for those analogues with larger alkyl-groups, the fat solubility and toxicokinetics would be expected to differ significantly as well.
+As indicated in the metabolism section below, the proximity of these alkyl groups with the ortho-nitro substituent is expected to sterically hinder the metabolic pathways used by these chemicals.
 Analogues lacking bulky alkyl-groups would be expected to be more similar.